 Here are five essential things you should know about this complex condition:

-- CVI is the leading cause of visual impairment in developed countries.
+- CVI is the leading cause of visual impairment in children.
 CVI is a neurological-based disorder that can be the result of a number of different medical conditions.
 Possible causes include developmental brain anomalies, a prenatal lack of oxygen and head injuries.

-- CVI is a complex diagnosis.
+- CVI is often misunderstood and underdiagnosed.
 The fact that many children have other disabilities in addition to CVI, including ocular visual impairments, can make diagnosing CVI difficult.
 Each child has a unique combination of visual behaviors and compensatory skills.
 Children and adults with CVI have different severity levels of visual impairment.

 - CVI requires a different approach than other visual impairments.
 CVI requires unique assessments in order to effectively adapt a child’s home and school environment, including daily activities like getting dressed, navigating complex routes, reading and more.
 Functional modifications of the environment are important to help the child achieve greater progress and independence.
 There’s no one-size-fits-all model, and each child is unique.